GallTech/rag-lab/README.md

 Each top-level folder represents a functional stage in the pipeline.
 The lab ingests ~100,000 AI/ML/Math/Stats research papers from **SharePoint**, **OpenAlex**, and other sources.
 It extracts metadata and ACLs, and generates vector embeddings for retrieval-augmented LLM reasoning.

-- **Flexible LLM backends**: OpenAI’s ChatGPT, Google Gemini, or local models (e.g., LLaMA/Mistral).
+- **Flexible LLM backends**: OpenAI’s ChatGPT, Google Gemini, or local models.
 - **Interchangeable components**: ingestion, embedding, vector storage, retrieval orchestration, and LLM reasoning are decoupled.
 - **Retrieval-first design**: retrieval is separated from generation, making it easy to mix or upgrade LLMs for different tasks.
 - **LangChain-based orchestration**: dynamic context assembly & prompt engineering before LLM calls.